micahgalos/micahgalos/README.md

 ## Hello, I am Micah Zenon Umpa Galos!

 A first-year generation Computer Engineering graduate from the University of California, Riverside.
-Driven by learning new technology and self-improvement--I value having a healthy work-life balance and working in teams who help each other grow in their career development.
+Driven by learning new technology and self-improvement—I value having a healthy work-life balance and working in teams who help each other grow in their career development.

 ```c++
 const micah = {